InnerSourceCommons/InnerSourcePatterns/patterns/1-initial/open-source-trumps-innersource.md

 ## Forces

 * There is a perception that the open source components are of higher quality and more reusable than the InnerSource components.
+This is caused by the common belief that open source always means many more developers and users and therefore higher quality.
+This is sometimes the case in open source but not always!
-* The channels to get any needed changes are more established with open source (GitHub) than with internal components (GitHub Enterprise, Bitbucket, GitLab, Gerrit - possibly multiple installations in one company).
+* The channels to get needed changes done are more established with open source (GitHub) than with internal components (GitHub Enterprise, Bitbucket, GitLab, Gerrit - possibly multiple installations in one company).
 * Open source should be voluntary; mandating people to use internally developed software goes against open source principles.
 * Internally developed components are potentially more suitable for corporate use if they are designed with that in mind.
 * Using corporate licensed InnerSource components instead of using open source components with strong copyleft license avoids having to disclose IP